AI chatbots for customer service: 80% fewer support tickets in 2026

 The future of customer service

-Agentic AI: chatbots that perform actions The bot cancels an order and refunds money, sends a return label, and adjusts inventory.
+Agentic AI: chatbots that perform actions.
+The bot cancels an order AND refunds money, sends a return label, and adjusts inventory.
 It solves problems instead of just providing explanations.
 Salesforce and other platforms are investing heavily in this.

 Getting started with AI chatbots

-Step 3: Check infrastructure Which systems does the bot need to consult?
+Step 3: Check infrastructure.
+Which systems does the bot need to consult?
 E-commerce platform for order data?
 CRM for customer history?
 Helpdesk for tickets?
 List of required APIs.

 Ready to automate support without losing control?
 Schedule a free demo and discover how ClickForest can get your chatbot live within 3 weeks.
 We'll show you what's possible with your specific use case.

-Start automating your customer service today
+Start today with automated customer service

 What you get:

-Custom chatbot development in your brand style
+Custom chatbot development in your brand's style

 Full integration with CRM, webshop, and helpdesk